Body found in Comeragh mountains amid search for missing woman

 Poor weather had hampered efforts to find a woman missing in the Comeragh Mountains in Co Waterford.
 Photograph: Eoghan Dalton.

-Gardaí say a body has been discovered in the Comeragh Mountains in Co Waterford where a search operation aiming to locate a missing woman was taking place.
+A body was discovered on Monday in the Comeragh Mountain in Co Waterford where a search operation aiming to locate a missing woman was taking place, gardaí have said.

-The woman, aged in her late 30s, had been due to return from a run in the mountains at around 2pm on Sunday, but emergency services were alerted at 3pm when her husband did not hear from her.
+The woman, named locally as Gillian Ryan (37), had been due to return from a run in the mountains at around 2pm on Sunday, but emergency services were alerted at 3pm when her husband did not hear from her.

-The woman had been running on a loop trail around Coumshingaun lake, a popular but steep attraction for mountain runners.
+Understood to be an experienced runner from the Thurles area, she had been running on a loop trail around Coumshingaun lake, a popular but steep trail for mountain runners and hill walkers.

-Poor weather had hampered efforts on Monday to find the woman, who rescue services believed could have suffered an injury and taken shelter in woodlands.
+Poor weather had hampered efforts on Monday to find her, and rescue services believed she could have suffered an injury and taken shelter in woodlands.

 In a statement on Monday evening, a Garda spokesman said a scene was being preserved following the discovery of a body in the Comeragh Mountains area of Waterford.

-“A multiagency search operation has been any ongoing in the area since Sunday following a missing person report,” it added.
+A multiagency search took place across a large area on Monday, taking in Mahon Falls and the Nire Valley.

 “No further information is available at this stage.
-Investigations are ongoing.”
+Investigations are ongoing,” the garda statement added.